Mac System Preferences/System Settings Not Responding? 8 Fixes

 7. Run First Aid with Disk Utility

-1. Put your Mac into Recovery Mode.
-(The way differs between Intel-based Macs and Apple silicon Macs)
+1. Boot your Mac into Recovery Mode (methods vary for Intel and Apple silicon Macs).

 Run First Aid with Disk Utility